zensudo/macOS-CLI-Speedtest/README.md

 ## Usage

 ```
-speedtest by Ookla is the official command line client for testing the speed and performance of your internet connection.
+speedtest by Ookla® is the official command line client for testing the speed and performance of your internet connection.

 Version: speedtest 1.0.0.2